ArmDaniel/ArmDaniel/README.md

 - I'm contributing to the **Carbon language**

-- Side project : **creppe - a tool to search any codebase using natural language.
+- Side projects :
+       1.  **creppe - a tool to search any codebase using natural language.
 Porting to Rust with additional features**
+       2.  **CDR Parser - an automatic CorelDRAW file parser to extract meaningful data to be used in automatic implementation of designs ( useful for simulation graphics, games etc. )**
+       3.  **Automatic Cockpit Generator - program for automatically generating a helicopter/plane cockpit application according to technical specs**
 - 💬 Ask me about **simulation frameworks, C++, C#, .NET**

 <h3 align="left">Connect with me:</h3>